Simhyeon/r4d/docs/macros.md

 **define**

 Define creates an custom macro.
 This macro is actually not a macro but special function.
 Define cannot be renamed or undefined.
-Or even paused(Which will be added later) Define macro cannot be overriden too.
+Define macro cannot be overriden too.

 ```
 $define(name,a1 a2="$a1(),$a2()")